telerik/winforms-docs/gridview/columns/accessing-and-iterating-through-columns.md

 ## Accessing Columns

-You can access a column by name or index.
+You can access any column by name or index.
 Generally speaking, accessing the columns by name is the preferred approach because if the user reorders the columns the indexes would also change.

 For example, the code snippet below sets the width of an image column named "Picture" to 110: